dancornutt/Porsche944/README.md

 * Rear Coolant Fitting
 * etc.

+07k installation tips:
+1) Dont install the starter or RH engine mount until the engine is in the car
+2) Mount the lower sump with the engine out of the car.
+3) Lowering the crossmember makes it possible, dropping it completely makes it a piece of cake.
+If the clutch disk isn't right on center, the tip of the driveshaft isnt going to line up with the pilot bearing.
+Also, we recommend removing the crossmember completely so you have a clear path to align the engine with the torque tube.
+And, use an engine leveler on your engine hoist to get it at the correct angle (fore/aft).
+It also needs to be clocked pretty close to 15 degrees (tilted toward psgr side) so that after you get the engine all the way back, you can get the four torque tube bolts into the back of the bellhousing.
+Another thing we found helps if the driveshaft spline doesnt want to go into the clutch disk, spin the crank using a strap wrench around the crank pulley while you push the engine back.
+I know you got further than this, but these tips might help others as well.
+Other major things to install on the engine before dropping it in: upper oil pan and pickup, oil sump, flywheel, pilot bearing adapter, clutch disk, bellhousing, TOB.
+Optional: psgr side engine mount.

+For the m8 (class 10.9) hex head bolts that fasten the engine mount brackets: 28-30 ft-lb.

+For the one m10 (class 10.9) hex head bolt that fastens the driver side engine mount bracket: 55-60 ft-lb.

+For the flywheel bolts are m10 x 1.0 (class 12.9), VW factory flywheel bolt torque spec, around 64 ft-lb or APR recommendation.

+Note that the stainless steel bolts should not be torqued to the same values as class 10.9 bolts (that would break their heads off).
+I would basically just snug them up and then maybe an addition 1/8 turn.
+Optionally, use Loctite blue to prevent them from backing out.
+I provided SS bolts for cosmetic reasons, in places where the loads are much lower.

 #### Base Engine

 The base engine is out of a 2014 automatic passat, it was supposed to have only 60k on it so we will see how it holds up.
 The down side is the drivers side engine mount interferes with the BBG bracket slightly.
 This will have to be clearenced around on of the sensors, auto transmission perhaps.

+From Mike ag BBG:
+2008 and up for the upgraded timing chain.
+I personally like the 2008-2010 because they still have a standard mechanically controlled oil pump.
+2011+ aren't a problem though.

+#### Accessory

+High RPMs will throw belts if the 07k stock front crank pulley is used.
+To get around this the TTRS/RS3 crank pulley is used which has a viscous center to reduce high RPM vibration, part number 07K105243H.

 #### Cooling
 Per Alan's post on the RL forum: